Full Text: <94>

 Accepted manuscript available online (unedited version)

-Insight into the correlations between travel experiences and post-covid outbound tourism intention: a case study from China
+Correlation between travel experiences and post-COVID outbound tourism intention: a case study from China

 Author(s): Yilin SUN, Yinan DONG, Dianhai WANG, E. Owen D. WAYGOOD, Hamed NASERI, Kazuo NISHII